fimbul-works/seidr/SSR.md

 **Why it fails:**
 - Created before `renderToString` establishes render context
-- Derived observables can't find parent in dependency graph
+- IDs will be non-deterministic or mismatch between requests
-- Hydration fails with "Parent Seidr instance not found"
+- Hydration fails with mismatched values

 **Fix:** Pass as prop or create inside component